haunt-digital/better-activecollab-chrome/README.md

 # Better ActiveCollab Chrome Extension
 This is a simple chrome extension to add some extra data to the ActiveCollab tasks column view.
 This does not work on the list view.

 The extension will add the total estimates and tracked time for every task in a list.
-This will be displayed next to the number of tasks in a list in the format "\[Estimate / Tracked Time\], e.g: "Backlog (2) \[8 / 9\]".
+This will be displayed next to the number of tasks in a list in the format "\[Tracked Time / Estimate\], e.g: "Backlog (2) \[8 / 9\]".

 Each card in a list must also have an estimate added to it.
 If it does not have an estimate, a '🤷‍♀️' will be added to the right side of the card to remind you.
 How helpful.